alexgaas/java_file_io/README.md

 ByteBuffer buf = ByteBuffer.allocateDirect(...);
 ```

-But obviously there is price we have to pay for it:
+Obviously there is price JVM user have to pay for using direct buffer instead of heap buffer:

-- Since direct buffer is off-heap buffer, you can't release buffer memory by `buf.clear()`
+- Since direct buffer is off-heap buffer, there is no way to release buffer memory by `buf.clear()`
-- Memory will be release only after GC iteration, as soon as GC will remove `buf` object from generation
+- Memory will be release only after GC iteration, as soon as GC will remove `buf` object from appropriate GC generation

 **BufferCache**

+As been noted before since to allocate / deallocate direct buffer(s) is expensive operation, file channel implementation have
+special buffer cache to re-use already allocated direct buffers.

-Keep in mind `BufferCache` is **thread-local** object
+`BufferCache` is defined as **thread-local** object internally in the `FileChannel`.
+That means if you operate byte buffers
+over file channel in the separate threads, buffer cache is going have high memory consumption.
 ```java
 // Per-thread cache of temporary direct buffers private static ThreadLocal<BufferCache> bufferCache =